blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 - When there are one or more voluntary exits within an epoch, the average inclusion distance `InclusionDistanceAvg` seems to take larger values, mostly *above* the `Average` line.
 - On the other hand, under same circumstances, the standard deviation of the inclusion distance `InclusionDistanceStdDeev` seems to take larger values, mostly *below* the `Average` line.

 Our earlier analysis revealed an inverse relation between  `InclusionDistanceAvg` and  `InclusionDistanceStdDev`; thus, it is enough to focus only one of these results.
-Without loss of generality, we focus on the first observation and conduct formal statistical hypothesis testing.
+Without loss of generality, we focused on the first observation and conduct formal statistical hypothesis testing.

+In order to be able to decide whether we could use parametric tests, we conducted Shapiro-Wilk test of normality.
+At threshold *p*-value of 0.01, for one of the subsamples (corresponding to the case where there are one or more voluntary exits), the normality was rejected.
+Therefore, we continued with non-parametric Mann Whitney U test for comparison of sample means between two samples.
+Since *p*-value < 0.01, the null hypothesis was rejected.
+"The randomly selected `InclusionDistanceAvg` value of the first population (no voluntary exits) is considered to be *not* equal to the randomly selected `InclusionDistanceAvg` value of the second population (at least one voluntary exit).
+Therefore, we can conclude that Voluntary exits are associated with increased average inclusion distance.

+## Final Words

+Combining visual analytics and statistical methods, our research presented in this article brings fresh insights into data propogation delays,  specifically into *attestation inclusion distances*, in Ethereum 2.0's Medalla testnet.
+As a methodological contribution, our article demonstrates how latency data can be visually and statistically analyzed through an integrated workflow.
+The data analytics methodology presented here can be applied not only in analyzing data from the Ethereum 2.0 mainnet, but also for analyzing data from any blockchain network.
+As a practical contribution, our research reveals several insights (at epoch granularity) that can be further investigated for improving the data propogation performance of Ethereum 2.0.

 ## Acknowledgements